Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Uncertainty Quantification in pore-scale modeling of reactive flows: context and motivation

 \subsection{X-ray microtomography limitations: toward the uncertainty quantification assessment}

 Independently of the modeling aspects developed in Sect. \ref{subsec:DNS} and the choice of the numerical method used as a direct solver, pore-scale simulations are intrinsically related to X-ray microtomography (X-ray $\mu$CT).
 In fact, the latter provides, beforehand, scans of the complex shape geometry on a representative elementary volume (REV), defined as the characteristic minimal volume on which the microscopic variables can be averaged \cite{bachmat_concept_1987}.
 Pore-scale numerical simulations of reactive dynamical processes are then performed on this REV initial geometry --- which defines the domain $\Omega$ --- tracking the dynamical interface evolutions and micro-properties changes.
 This REV concept also allows the passage from the pore scale to the Darcy scale by referring to representative criteria of the domain in terms of averaged properties, such as the macro-porosity $\phi$, bulk permeability $\kappa_0$, and the reactive surface area $A_s$.
 These bulk parameters are derived from the evolving micro-structures through homogenization principles, and upscaling of the governing equations \cite{quintard_transport_1993, whitaker1999theory}, as illustrated in Fig \ref{fig:upscaling}.
-Indeed, at the Darcy scale, the upscaled porosity and the upscaled absolute permeability are respectively defined by:
+Indeed, at the Darcy scale of an isotropic material, the upscaled porosity and the scalar absolute permeability $\kappa_0$ are respectively defined by:

-using the notations introduced in Sect. \ref{subsec:DNS}, and where $<.>$ represents the average on the corresponding domain, and $u$ is the pore-scale velocity.
+using the notations introduced in Sect. \ref{subsec:DNS}, where $u_z$ and $f_z$ represent the vertical components of the velocity and driving force and where $<.>$ denotes the average on the corresponding domain.
 Therefore, trustable measurement of the impact of the reactive processes on the porous medium macro-properties requires ensuring reliable quantification of the changes in micro-properties.
 This can be achieved under the constraint of having a fine description of the pore space, with correct knowledge of the surrounding solid matrix defined by the local micro-porosity field $\varepsilon$.
 An efficient representation of the porous sample at the pore scale is necessary to guarantee reliable estimation of the macro-properties evolutions along the reactive processes.